benmvp/slides/2018/reactalicante/react-perf.md

 </div>

 NOTES:
-- Break up component markup into helper components so that reconciliation can be prematurely halted
+- 5/ Break up component markup into helper components
+ * so that reconciliation can be prematurely halted
-- Combine multiple `dispatch()` calls into one to prevent multiple state updates
+- 6/ Combine multiple `dispatch()` calls into one
+ * To prevent multiple state updates

 /////
 <!-- .slide: data-background="url(../../img/esnext/simon-rae-221560-unsplash.jpg) no-repeat center" data-background-size="cover" -->